CyprienBosserelle/BG_Flood/docs/tutorial/TutorialRiver.md

 It contains 2D spatial fields saved regularly in time.
 It details the blocs information:

-- blockid: block index
+- `blockid`: block index
-- blocklevel: level of refinement for each block
+- `blocklevel`: level of refinement for each block
-- blockstatus: Is the block active ?
+- `blockstatus`: Is the block active ?
-- blockwidth: number of cells in x or y direction in the block (not considering halo cells for computational purpose only)
+- `blockwidth`: number of cells in x or y direction in the block (not considering halo cells for computational purpose only)
-- blockxo/blockyo: coordinate of the bottom left corner of he block
+- `blockxo`/`blockyo`: coordinate of the bottom left corner of he block

 the time 1D variables or coordinates:

-- time: time vector in second or real time
+- `time`: time vector in second or real time
-- xx/yy axis: spacial coordinate in m (by default)
+- `xx`/`yy` axis: spacial coordinate in m (by default)

 and the by default outputs:

-- h : the water depth in m
+- `h` : the water depth in m
-- u : the veloctity vector component in the x direction
+- `u` : the veloctity vector component in the x direction
-- v: the velocity vector component in the y direction
+- `v`: the velocity vector component in the y direction
-- zb: the bottom/ground elevation (m from vertical projection reference)
+- `zb`: the bottom/ground elevation (m from vertical projection reference)
-- zs: the surface water elevation (m from vertical projection reference)
+- `zs`: the surface water elevation (m from vertical projection reference)

 (see manual for further description of the variables).

 !!! note
-    In BG_Flood, the memory is organised in blocked
+    In BG_Flood, the memory is organised in blocked for an optimal parallelisation on GPU.
+All the cells on a block will share some status and parameter such as the level of refinement (or cell size) and the active status.